Dave Tollefson: Green Bay Packers

-The Green Bay Packers drafted Tollefson as their last pick of the 2006 NFL Draft.
+The Green Bay Packers drafted Tollefson in the seventh round as their last pick (253rd overall) of the 2006 NFL Draft.
 He failed to make the final 53 man roster; however, he was added to the Packers practice squad.
 Tollefson spent the whole 2006 NFL season as a member of the practice squad.

 Oakland Raiders

 Tollefson played with the NFL Europa team Berlin Thunder under a futures contract he signed with the Oakland Raiders.
 The Raiders signed Dave Tollefson from the Packers practice squad before the 2007 NFL season, but he was waived by the Raiders during the final round of cuts.
 The Raiders allocated Tollefson to the Frankfurt Galaxy of NFL Europa.
 Tollefson enjoyed good success for the Galaxy, recording 4.5 sacks, 25 tackles and 5 passes defensed.

 New York Giants

 The New York Giants signed Tollefson from the Raiders practice squad on October 2, 2007; he played the final six games of the regular season for the Giants, recording 4 tackles.
 Tollefson was also activated for all four of the Giants postseason games, and during the NFC Divisional Playoff against the Dallas Cowboys he recorded 2 assisted tackles and a QB hurry.
 He also played in Super Bowl XLII.
 He was inactive for the first two games of the 2008 season for the Giants, but during the next two games he recorded the first two sacks of his NFL career.
 He ended the season with 19 tackles and 3.5 sacks.
 After the 2010 season, he became an unrestricted free agent.
 However, he was re-signed on August 5, 2011.
 On September 11, 2011, Tollefson started his season with the Giants in place of Justin Tuck against the Washington Redskins, recording two tackles and a sack.
 His sack dance is composed of an intentionally comical round-house spin kick (a homage to Patrick Swayze's role in Road House).
 He made a career-high five sacks during the 2011 season.

 After spending 2013 out of the NFL, Tollefson announced his retirement on February 14, 2014.